About speech, language and communication needs

 • For children transitioning to primary school access AllPlay Learn's Story A school day, and for children transitioning to secondary school access Access AllPlay Learn’s story How to be Organised How to be organised

 Visit our resources page for a range of resources that can help to create inclusive education environments for children with disabilities and developmental challenges.
-Some particularly relevant resources for children with communication disorders include:
+Some particularly relevant resources include:

 Strengths and abilities communication checklist